FEUP-ESOF-2020-21/open-cx-t2g3-them-d/README.md

 ### Domain model

-To better understand the context of the software system, it is very useful to have a simple UML class diagram with all the key concepts (names, attributes) and relationships involved of the problem domain addressed by your module.
+To better understand the context of the software system, it is very useful to have a simple UML class diagram with all the key concepts and relationships.

   ![](./images/domainModel.png)

+  Our app concepts are easily understood, consisting of Conferences, Sessions, Profiles, Users and Quizes.
+Every User can be connected to a Conference as an attendee or organizer.
+Every attendee has a Profile defining his interests and location (district).
+Furthermore, Conferences have multiple Sessions and each Session has one Quiz.
+The attendee when attending a Conference answers the Quiz so that he can see which are the most suitable Sessions.

 ---